Children of Fallen Heroes Scholarship Act

-In addition to the scholarships listed above, you may also be eligible for private scholarships or grants from an outside organization or agency.
+In addition to our other scholarship offerings, you may also be eligible for private scholarships or grants from an outside organization or agency.
 Some sources to explore are employers, unions, professional organizations, and community and special interest groups.

 You'll need to check into these opportunities on your own, but we've assembled this list of free scholarship research resources on the web to get you started:

 - College Net